openstack/neutron/doc/source/admin/config-ml2.rst

   Can be used for instance network attachments as well as for attachments of other network resources like routers, DHCP, and so on.

-* Linux bridge mechanism and Linux bridge agent

-  Can be used for instance network attachments as well as for attachments of other network resources like routers, DHCP, and so on.

 * OVN mechanism driver

   Can be used for instance network attachments as well as for attachments of